 How to Break Free of the Campground

-As the communications director for the National Forest Foundation, I talk with a lot of people about national forests.
-A few months ago, I was on the phone with an up-and-coming social media influencer about a sponsored road trip she was planning for the summer.
+As the former communications director for the National Forest Foundation, I used to talk with a lot of people about recreating in national forests.
+In one instance, I was on the phone with an up-and-coming social media influencer about a sponsored road trip she was planning for the summer.
 Like most of us, she was familiar with camping in national parks, but I encouraged her to incorporate a national forest or two into her itinerary.

 She was game to try, but had a question: “Where do I find the backcountry campsites?” she asked.